timoxley/element-selector/Readme.md

 # mouse-select

-  Use mouse to highlight and select html elements
+  Use mouse to highlight and select html elements.

 ## Installation